Analysis | Why the Hispanic vote in Florida is particularly worrisome to Biden’s campaign

 This message echoes the case being made by President Trump’s campaign, a case that is generally dubious in its efforts to reshape Biden’s record.
 But Alvarez wasn’t there to convince blue-collar workers in Michigan.
 He was there, it’s safe to say, to bolster Trump’s position with Cuban Americans in Florida.

 Nationally, Biden maintains a big advantage among Hispanic voters relative to 2016 exit polling.
-A Post average of recent polls shows that he’s faring almost as well as Hillary Clinton did with that group four years ago.
+A Washington Post average of recent polls shows that he’s faring almost as well as Hillary Clinton did with that group four years ago.
 In Arizona, he’s outperforming Clinton — a good sign for his candidacy.
-But in Florida, the picture is starker for the Democrat: his lead over Trump is only in the low double-digits.
+But in Florida, the picture is starker for the Democrat: His lead over Trump is only in the low double-digits.

 Why?
 Several recent polls have offered a hint: the density of the more-heavily Republican Cuban vote.

 The differences between Cuban American and other Hispanic voters was obvious in 2016 exit polls.
-About 3-in-8 Hispanic voters in the state were Cuban that year, and they preferred Trump by 13 points.
+About 3 in 8 Hispanic voters in the state were Cuban that year, and they preferred Trump by 13 points.
 Non-Cuban Hispanics preferred Clinton by 45 points, more in line with the national figure.

 Several recent polls have reflected similar differences: Cuban American voters more strongly support Trump than do Hispanic voters overall.
 Hence the problem for Biden.
 About three-quarters of Cuban immigrants to the United States live in the electoral-vote heavy swing state of Florida.